wren-lang/wren/doc/site/values.markdown

 Their class is `String`.

+## Ranges

+A range is a little object that represents a consecutive range of numbers.
+They don't have their own dedicated literal syntax.
+Instead, the number class implements `..` and `...` operators to create them:

+    :::dart
+    3..8

+This creates a range from three two eight, including eight itself.
+If you want a half-inclusive range, use `...`:

+    :::dart
+    4..6

+This creates a range from four to six *not* including six itself.
+Ranges are commonly used for [looping](looping.html) over a sequences of numbers, but are useful in other places too.
+You can pass them to a [list](lists.html)'s subscript operator to return a subset of the list, for example:

+    var list = ["a", "b", "c", "d", "e"] var slice = list[1..3]
+    IO.print(slice) // ["b", "c", "d"]

 ## Null

 Wren has a special value `null`, which is the only instance of the class `Null`.